Megwana/beammeup/README.md

 # Beam Me Up Website

 Beam Me Up is a website designed for visitors to find out about the 'Beam Me Up' movie club.
 As a movie club, they meet once a month to watch space-themed Sci-Fi movies locally in Brighton.
 They then discuss the movie after watching it and post short reviews giving their opinion on the movie.
 The reviews are not in-depth as it is a recreational club that enjoys watching this genre as a casual hobby.
+The club is free for members to join, as displayed in the about page.

 The Website is responsive, which can allow visitors to view the site on a multitude of devices.